aerospike-community/aerospike-client-hhvm/README.md

     cmake . && make;

 ## Test
-Edit tests/aerospike.php and modify the following lines:

-    $SERVER_IP = "localhost"
-    $SERVER_PORT = 3000;

-Replace "localhost" and 3000 with the IP address and port of your Aerospike server.

 Add extension .so file in php.ini located at /etc/hhvm/php.ini as follows:

     hhvm.extensions[] = <path/to/aerospike-client-hhvm/aerospike-hhvm.so>

+Edit the file src/aerospike/tests/aerospike.inc with the IP address and port configuration of your Aerospike database server(s) before running the phpt scripts.

 Run the tests:

     HHVM_EXECUTABLE=`path` ./test.sh tests/phpt